subhh33/-Undergraduate-Project/README.md

 # Undergraduate-Project
-Prediction of human performance using EEG data to im-prove safety and productivity
+Prediction of human performance using EEG data to improve safety and productivity